python/cpython/Doc/library/ast.rst

    In the meantime, instantiating them will return an instance of a different class.

-.. deprecated:: 3.13
+.. deprecated-removed:: 3.13 3.15

-   Previous versions of Python allowed the creation of AST nodes missing required fields.
-Similarly, AST node constructors allowed arbitrary keyword arguments that were set as attributes of the AST node, even if they didd not match any of the fields of the AST node.
+   Previous versions of Python allowed the creation of AST nodes that were missing required fields.
+Similarly, AST node constructors allowed arbitrary keyword arguments that were set as attributes of the AST node, even if they did not match any of the fields of the AST node.
 This behavior is deprecated and will be removed in Python 3.15.